samueljmello/Mason/README.md

 <b>Public functions:</b>

 <em>reconnect( $args )</em><br/>
 Used to initiate connection.
 Happens on __construct() but can be used later to reconnect if needed.

 <em>get_status() </em><br/>
-Gets the last recorded status message.
+Gets the stored array of statuses during session

 <em>run_query( $sql, $type ) </em><br/>
 Master function to run queries.
 Runs when using insert, update, etc; but can be used to execute custom SQL strings.

 <em>get_results( $all )</em><br/>
 Gets stored results from session. $all is optional and can be used to get all recorded result sets.

 <em>get_queries( $all )</em><br/>
 Gets stored queries from session. $all can be used to get all, or just the last one will be returned.

 <em>select( $table, $where, $columns )</em><br/>
 Used to build a select statement. $where and $columns are optional and can be either string or array.
 See examples: